Legalisation of signatures, translations and copies of documents

 II., Legalisation at the Honorary Consul

-Please note that only the honorary consul in Sheringham is entitled to legalise signature or copies of documents.
+Please note that only the honorary consuls in Belfast and in Sheringham are entitled to legalise signature or copies of documents.

 1., Appointment